sheecegardezi/workaround-dynamic-ip/README.md

 # workaround-dynamic-ip
 Workaround buying a static ip and setting up a local web server.
 I did not wanted to pay for static ip to ISP so this is the procedure I followed to setup a local site that is acessable over internet.
-I wanted to setup solr for testing and its not possible on aws fre tire so I setup a local server for testing and devaloping.
+I wanted to setup solr for testing and its not possible on aws free tire so I setup a local server for testing and devaloping.

 setup aws account